CPK isoenzymes test

-CPK-2 levels rise 3 - 6 hours after a heart attack.
-If there is no further heart muscle damage, the level peaks at 12 - 24 hours and returns to normal 12 - 48 hours after tissue death.
+CPK-2 levels rise 3 to 6 hours after a heart attack.
+If there is no further heart muscle damage, the level peaks at 12 to 24 hours and returns to normal 12 to 48 hours after tissue death.

 Increased CPK-2 levels may also be due to:

-Higher-than-normal CPK-3 levels are usually a sign of muscle injury or muscle stress and may be due to:
+Higher-than-normal CPK-3 levels are most often a sign of muscle injury or muscle stress.
+They may be due to:

 - Crush injuries